portrik/Tournaments/README.md

 ### Teams.js

-This component handles all interaction with the user.
+This component handles most of the interaction with the user.
 It lets him add and remove team names.
 It renders the list of the teams through TeamList.js.

 When the user is done with adding new teams, it passes the names to Bracket.js, which handles the creation of the bracket.

 ### Bracket.js

-//TODO
+Bracket houses the main logic of the app.
+When passed the team names, it creates filler team names (Winner of match #) and divides them into rounds.
+In case the number of selected teams is odd, bye rounds are positioned at the start of the bracket to fit the bracket format.

 ## Input data